chernandez148/demo_game/README.md

     - Get User and Monster info to render the screen
     - Appl logic to battle
     - Create a login
+    - Invoke a delete method when character dies and the user is loged out and taken to main screen

 # Streach Goals

-    - Create a save function
+    - Create a save function for users character stats
+    - Manage the users inventory system